cora-coon/Info-Audit/info.md

 <details>
 <summary><i>Includes AI-assisted learning and experimentation.</i></summary>

 Some commits may include AI-suggested comments or code.
 I’m learning as I go, and I’m trying to be transparent about that.
-Not everything will be perfect, but it’s mine, and I’m figuring it out one step at a time.
+It's not perfect, but it's mine, and I'm taking it one-step at a time.

 </details>